 - The dams are “run of the river” dams, meaning they were not built to store water.

 - Due to sediment build up, Lower Granite Dam actually creates a flood risk to Lewiston, Idaho.

 Irrigation Issues Can Be Mitigated

 - Ice Harbor Dam is the only one of the four dams that provides irrigation for farms.
-If the dams are breached, irrigation intake pipes can be extended to the river.
+If the dams were breached, irrigation intake pipes could be extended to the river.

 Presidential executive action is legal, feasible and practical